WiZaRD-9/CAED/README.md

 dev8.
 A vertical cylinder of base diameter 45 mm and axis length 60 mm is cut by a plane perpendicular to VP and inclined at 50 deg. to HP passing through the centre point of the top face.
 Draw the development of the lateral surface of the cylinder.

+ISOMETRIC PROJECTIONS
+1. A sphere of diameter 50 mm rests centrally on top of a cube of sides 50 mm.
+Draw the Isometric projections of the combination of solids.

+2. A pentagonal pyramid of base side 30 mm and axis length 60 mm is resting on HP on its base with a side of base perpendicular to VP.
+Draw its isometric projections

+3. A hemisphere of 40 mm diameter is supported co-axially on the vertex of a cone of base diameter 60 mm and axis length 50 mm.
+The flat circular face of the hemisphere is facing upside.
+Draw the isometric projection of the combination of solids.

+4. The frustum of a square pyramid of base 40 mm, top face 20 mm and height 60 mm rest on the centre of the top of a square block of sides 60 mm and height 20 mm.
+The base edges of the pyramid are parallel to the top edges of the square block.
+Draw the isometric projection of the combination of the solids.

+5. A square prism of base side - 30 mm and length - 70 mm is resting on its rectangular face on top of a square slab side - 70 mm and 25 mm thick.
+Draw the isometric projection of the combination.

+6. A cone of base diameter 40 mm and height 50 mm rests centrally over a frustum of a pentagonal pyramid of base side 45 mm and top side 35 mm and height 55 mm.
+Draw the isometric projections of the solids.

+7. A rectangular pyramid of base - 40 mm x 25 mm and height 50 mm is placed centrally on a cylindrical slab of diameter 100 mm and thickness - 30 mm.
+Draw the isometric projection of the combination.

+8. A triangular prism base side 30 mm and length - 70 mm is resting on its rectangular face on top of a square slab side - 70 mm and 25 mm thick.
+Draw the isometric projection of the combination.